Best of the Letters from 2012

 January 6, 2012

 First, let me thank you for your wonderful and very needed website!
 I am a child survivor of WCG and have been struggling for many years with the "stuff in my head" and the guilt that it brings.
 I am 56 and attended for over 20 years.
-I have recently been attending a great evangelical church near my home and attending a women's Bible study.
+I have recently been attending a great Christian mainstream church near my home and attending a women's Bible study.
 What a difference to be around godly women who really love and know the Lord.
 Thank you again for your great work to help all of us find our way back to the true gospel message and a real relationship with Jesus. --R.C., child survivor

 The Absence of Jesus in Herbert Armstrong's Teachings:

 I grew up in the WCG and went through several slinter groups before finally realizing the absence of our Savior in their teachings.
 There was a focus on earning our salvation regardless of how many times it was professed that we cannot.
 I do pray for all those taken in by the deceptive teachings of how they believe a person is to have a relationship with Jesus Christ.
 I know pastors that cringed at the mention of Jesus and how they ranted and raved about it being too "syrupy" (if I can use that term) and too Protestant.

 I am currently a Pastor of a small church that teaches about the true relationship we can have with Jesus Christ.